ajaxray/laravel-server-sync/README.md

 ### SSH Connection Issues

 - Verify SSH key-based authentication is set up
-- Check if you can manually SSH into the server
+- Check if you can manually SSH into the server using the key: `ssh -i /path/to/key user@host`
-- Ensure proper permissions for the SSH user
+- Ensure proper permissions for the SSH user and private key file (600 for key file)
+- Use `--key` option or configure SSH key path in config file if using custom key location

 ### Database Sync Issues